 Marcia Goldstein is chair of the Business Finance & Restructuring Department at Weil, Gotshal & Manges and a member of the firm’s Management Committee.
 She serves on the Tina’s Wish Women’s Committee helping the Foundation to grow and expand its reach.
 Marcia fondly remembers appearing before Tina in her courtroom.
 To this day she remembers the admiration and respect Tina earned from all the parties that appeared before her.

-Michael Reilly is co-head of Bingham McCutchen’s Global Financial Restructuring Group and had the privilege of being Tina’s law partner from 2000 to 2007.
-Michael has served on the Tina’s Wish board since inception and has worked tirelessly to help fulfill Tina’s wish.
-Michael credits Tina with adding a judge’s perspective to his legal advice, and more awareness to promoting and mentoring women and supporting diversity, within Bingham and the profession.
+Michael Reilly is Senior Counsel for Morgan, Lewis & Bockius’ Global Financial Restructuring Group (formerly Bingham McCutchen).
+He has more than 30 years of experience representing public and private bondholders and lenders in financial restructurings.
+Michael received both his BA and his JD from the University of Connecticut.
+Michael had the privilege of being Tina’s law partner from 2000 to 2007 and they served together as co-heads of Bingham’s Global Financial Restructuring Group.
+They developed a strong personal and professional bond.
+He credits Tina with adding a judge’s perspective to his legal advice, and more awareness to promoting and mentoring women and supporting diversity within Bingham and the profession.

 Bryan Marsal is the co-founder of Alvarez & Marsal which delivers specialized business advisory and crisis management services to distressed and under-performing companies.
 Since its founding in 1983, the firm has grown to 1,900 people based in 17 countries and 40 locations.
 Alvarez & Marsal was among a handful of pioneers in a nascent restructuring industry that would lead the way for professionals seeking rewarding careers by helping clients in challenging situations.
 Bryan serves on the board of Timex Corporation, Cressey & Co. and on the advisory boards of InMotion and Youth, INC. As part of the core values, culture and training programs at Alvarez & Marsal, Bryan mentors and develops professionals at his firm and beyond.